AristideBH/coulisse-svelte/src/routes/docs/+page.md

 ### bindBody

 As its name suggest, this options allows to sync the body scroll to your desired element.
-You must passed at least one poulie to the coulisse method with this options enabled for it to work.
+You must pass at least one poulie to the coulisse method with this options enabled for it to work.

 ## Caveats

-use of smooth scroll
+- Unfortunately, using CSS proprety `scroll-behavior: smooth;` to set smooth scrolling break the use of Coulisse.
+  If you need to scroll to an anchor programaticaly, I've found that [svelte-scrollto](https://github.com/utherpally/svelte-scrollto-scrollto), even if archived, works well.